wiwa1978/blog-hugo-netlify/content/devops/2021-11-07-Flask_Github_Heroku.md

 ### Introduction

+Yet another post on deploying a Flask App?
+Again on the Heroku platform?
+Yes, but using again a slightly different method.
+Let's recap a bit....

-In [this](https://blog.wimwauters.com/devops/2021-02-05-flaskbasic-heroku/) post, we deployed a basic Flask application to Heroku by making use of Heroku git.
-In [this](https://blog.wimwauters.com/devops/2021-11-03-flask_githubactions_heroku/) post, we used Github and Github Actions to deploy our application.
-There's a different way still I want to touch on.
+In [this](https://blog.wimwauters.com/devops/2021-02-05-flaskbasic-heroku/) post, we deployed a basic Flask application to Heroku by making use of the built in git functionality.
+In fact, we simply committed our code directly to Heroku git.
+In [this](https://blog.wimwauters.com/devops/2021-11-03-flask_githubactions_heroku/) post, we used Github and Github Actions to deploy our application onto Heroku.

+But there's a different way still I want to touch on.
 It's not so much different compared to previous posts but well worth to dedicate a seperate post to it.
-In this post, we will make use of the existing Heroku - Git integration.
+In this post, we will make use of the existing Heroku - Github integration (not Heroku git).
+With heroku git, we commit our code directly to Heroku git.
+With the Heroku-Github integration, we commit our code to Github which will trigger a deployment onto the Heroku platform.

 Let's get started!

 ### Configure Github repository